wordware-ai/magnitude-fork/infra/modal/README.md

 ## Deploying Molmo vLLM Server on Modal

 ### Modal Setup
 Before deploying anything you'll need to create an account on <a href="https://modal.com" target="_blank">Modal</a> and set up your modal package.
-See https://modal.com/docs/guide for instructions.
+See <a href="https://modal.com/docs/guide" target="_blank">modal.com/docs/guide</a> for instructions.

 ### Downloading Molmo
 Run the following to download Molmo 7B and cache it in a Modal volume to use in your deployment: